 - The impressive Meteora

-- Pela the capital of ancient Macdonia
+- Pela the capital of ancient Macedonia

 - Experienced English-speaking tour driver

-Day 1: Athens, Corinth canal, ancient Corinth, Mycenae, Epidaurus, Nafplion, Olympia
+Day 1: Athens, Corinth Canal, Ancient Corinth, Mycenae, Epidaurus, Nafplion, Olympia

 Day 2: Olympia, Patras, Rio, Antirio, Nafpaktos, Arachova, Delphi

 Start in the morning, and your Splendid Greece Tours private chauffeur will drive towards the city of Ancient Olympia, the birthplace of the Olympic Games.
-In 776 BC, Iphitos, king of Elis, Kleosthenes of Pisa and Lykourgos of Sparta reorganized the Olympic Games in honour of Zeus and instituted the sacred ekecheiria, or truce and, very fast the quadrennial festival acquired a national character.
-Its fame rests upon the Olympic Games, the greatest national festival and a highly prestigious one world-wide, which was held every four years to honour Zeus.
-Olympia has been the centre of attention during the ancient years, and still today is the starting point of the Olympic Flame that is born here, every four years prior to the new festival.
+In 776 BC, Iphitos, king of Elis, Kleosthenes of Pisa, and Lykourgos of Sparta reorganized the Olympic Games in honor of Zeus and instituted the sacred ekecheiria, or truce and, very fast the quadrennial festival acquired a national character.
+Its fame rests upon the Olympic Games, the greatest national festival and a highly prestigious one world-wide, which was held every four years to honor Zeus.
+Olympia has been the center of attention during the ancient years, and still, today is the starting point of the Olympic Flame that is born here, every four years prior to the new festival.
 Run to experience the starting line is still visible in the original Olympic stadium, take your position, and run this historical course, competing with the athletes of the past, or simply the tourists that flock to this area.
-The Olympia Archaeological Museum and the Museum of the Olympic Games, where artifacts and collections related to both ancient and modern Games is not to miss.
+The Olympia Archaeological Museum and the Museum of the Olympic Games, where artifacts and collections related to both ancient and modern Games are not to miss.
 Splendid Greece Tours will take us now from Olympia through Patras to Rion, we’ll cross the Corinthian bay to Antirion via the bright new bridge, the biggest in Europe.
 Drive to picturesque Nafpaktos and via the new road along the coast, to Delphi.
 Visit in the afternoon the picturesque mountain village of Arachova for dinner.
 Overnight in Delphi or Arachova.

 Day 3: Delphi, Klamabaka, Meteora

 In the morning our Splendid Greece Tours private tour continues visiting DELPHI, the ancient sanctuary of Apollo.
 We will visit the Museum in Delphi where one can see among other archaeological treasures, the unique bronze Charioteer, then proceed through the sacred way to the Athenian treasury.
 Visit the Temple of Apollo, and Splendid Greece Tours will depart for KALAMBAKA a small city by the feet of Meteora.
-You will be traveling through the towns of Central Greece (AMPHISSA, LAMIA and TRIKALA) crossing the Thessalian plain, the granary of GREECE, to reach KALAMBAKA late in the afternoon.
+You will be traveling through the towns of Central Greece (AMPHISSA, LAMIA, and TRIKALA) crossing the Thessalian plain, the granary of GREECE, to reach KALAMBAKA late in the afternoon.
 Overnight by the feet of Meteora.